samcraigjohnson/notification-service/README.md

 #### Cons

 - Not instantaneous notifications.
 Due to the fact that the notifications are sent to workers we run the risk of having a delay with notification delivery.
+We may want to batch the workers, so each worker grabs 20-30 messages off the queue and processes them at once.

 - Deduplication of data requires some extra database joins that could be costly, even with correct indexes.
 We could store the message data directly into the UserNotification table, but then we would have duplicate data which may not be a tradeoff we want.